Nothing has changed more than how writers check and correct their writing with free grammar checkers.

 Lots of integration options.

-Easy to use desktop editor.
+Easy-to-use desktop editor.

 Compatible with Microsoft Office and now Word for Mac.